vfiftyfive/StatefulSets-devops-playground/main.md

 database-mongodb-1   Bound    pvc-ff049c9d-97db-44e7-9193-0b72e4269aea   1Gi        RWO            fast           7h46m   Filesystem
 database-mongodb-2   Bound    pvc-97b3a55f-7f3b-45de-a102-b2837a9ce7a7   1Gi        RWO            fast           7h46m   Filesystem
 ```
-In my case I want to work with Pod `mongodb-0`, and the attached volume is `pvc-1489ddf1-fcb9-417a-9906-c2de157f2247`.
-Both are running on node `nic-temp-worker2`, as displayed in the previous task.
+We're going to work with the Pod `mongodb-0`, and the attached volume is `pvc-1489ddf1-fcb9-417a-9906-c2de157f2247`.
+In the example above, both are running on node `nic-temp-worker2`.
 ```
 #Replace the node name below with your node name
 kubectl cordon nic-temp-worker2